paradoxe35/drouxy-chatbot/README.md

 # Drouxy Assistant

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This is a simple chatbot implementation, the goal is to give a model to those who want to get started or get inspired.

+Demo:

 ![Demo](mock/ezgif-1-f3f8ddf8b7.gif)